 iii.
 The CCAO has the overall policy responsibility for climate-related issues in Telenor Group including climate ambitions, strategy, overall measures/initiatives and climate reporting.
+The CCAO shall safeguard climate expertise and secure support to our mobile network operations in Southeast Asia and Scandinavia where the climate-related issues and challenges are quite different.

 iv.
-The CCCAO is regular briefed by Group Sustainability on major climate issues and internal processes .
+The CCAO is regular briefed by Group Sustainability on major climate issues and internal processes .
 The CCAO regular briefs Sustainability Committee at Board level on major climate issues and annual status on climate ambitions, strategy and overall measures/initiatives.